 \subsection{Comparison with Optimization-Based Methods}

-Table \ref{tab:algo_compare_inpainting_superres} reports further comparisons between our method and DMPlug~\citep{wang2024dmplug} on inpainting and $4\times$ super-resolution.
-Across both tasks and all three datasets, our method matches or outperforms DMPlug.
-For inpainting, we achieve improvements on CelebA and Bedroom, respectively, along with consistently lower LPIPS and higher SSIM.
-On Church inpainting, the two methods perform nearly identically in PSNR, while our approach still yields better perceptual quality.
+Table~\ref{tab:algo_compare_inpainting_superres} reports further comparisons between our method and DMPlug on Gaussian deblurring and \(4\times\) super-resolution.
+Across both tasks and all three datasets, our method matches or outperforms DMPlug in most metrics.
+For Gaussian deblurring, our method improves PSNR on all three datasets, with consistently competitive LPIPS and SSIM.
+For super-resolution, the two methods are close, while our method generally yields lower LPIPS and higher SSIM.